MicrosoftDocs/win32/desktop-src/ProcThread/getthreadselectedcpusets.md

 ---
-Description: 'Returns the explicit CPU Set assignment of the specified thread, if any assignment was set using the SetThreadSelectedCpuSets API.
-If no explicit assignment is set, RequiredIdCount is set to 0 and the function returns TRUE.' ms.assetid: '9ACF72F8-A64C-4FFF-B340-C920E80238CA'
+Description: Returns the explicit CPU Set assignment of the specified thread, if any assignment was set using the SetThreadSelectedCpuSets API.
+If no explicit assignment is set, RequiredIdCount is set to 0 and the function returns TRUE. ms.assetid: 9ACF72F8-A64C-4FFF-B340-C920E80238CA
 title: GetThreadSelectedCpuSets function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # GetThreadSelectedCpuSets function